 Dublin, One City, Many Stories

-The aim is to look at literature and legacy, featuring iconic Irish writers from the past 50 years, contemporary writers from the past 15 years and recently emerging writers, all sharing their writing journey, their experiences of writing and performing in Dublin, their thoughts on Dublin as a muse, as a character in its own right, this city of division, riots and rebellions.
+The Irish Writers Centre is delighted to partner with Dublin UNESCO City of Literature and Dublin City Council for this video series examining literature and legacy, featuring iconic Irish writers from the past 50 years, contemporary writers from the past 15 years and recently emerging writers, all sharing their writing journey, their experiences of writing and performing in Dublin, their thoughts on Dublin as a muse, as a character in its own right, this city of division, riots and rebellions.
 We also showcase writers with various backgrounds, coming from different counties and countries who now call Dublin or Ireland home, celebrating the diversity they’ve added to the island’s creativity, a true celebration of all the nations, languages and experiences shaping today’s thriving Irish literature scene.

 The episodes will roll out monthly from July and viewers will hear from Amy Abdullah Barry, Andrew Hughes, Aoife Barry, Cauvery Madhavan, Christine Dwyer Hickey, Ciara Ni É, Emmet Kirwan, Gustav Parker Hibbett, John Banville, Joseph O’Connor, Madeleine Keane, Marian Keyes, Melatu Uche Okorie, Mike McCormack, Nandi Jola, Neil Jordan, Nuala O’Connor, Olivia Fitzsimons, Peter Sirr, Rafael Mendes, Rick O’Shea, Suad Aldarra, Victoria Kennefick.
 From candid conversations about getting published to comical reflections on Dublin’s quirks, the series is both an homage and a celebration.